ontio/ontology/docs/specifications/evm_refernce/tutorial/README.md

 #### 1.1.2 Compile Contract

-Click on the Solidity Compiler button, select compiler version to 0.5.10 and start compiling HelloWorld.sol。
+Click on the Solidity Compiler button, select compiler version to 0.5.10 and start compiling HelloWorld.sol.

 #### 1.1.3 Deploy Contract